-About 25% of the district’s population is under 18 years old, and about 44% of the population is 22-50 years old (38% under 45 years old).
+About 27% of the district’s population is under 18 years old, and about 55% of the population is 22-59 years old.
 There is a noticeable difference in population size at these age groups compared to Ohio in general, with a remarkable dip in residents between 18-22 years old.
-These figures suggest many younger families in the district with a drop in population during the years when children would normally be headed to college.
-52.9% of the district is comprised of married households.
+These figures suggest many families in the district send their kids to college.
+About 55% of the district is comprised of married households.

-The data indicates a much higher number of residents in this district have higher educational degrees (67.6%) than compared to Ohio generally (33%).
-This represents 105% relative educational attainment in this district for higher degrees.
-Approximately 23% of the district population holds a Masters or higher degree, with each educational level 139% or more higher than the relative educational attainment in Ohio.
+The data indicates a larger number of residents in this district have higher educational degrees (56.8%) than compared to Ohio generally (33%).
+This is a 172% comparative higher educational attainment in this district.
+Approximately 19.2% of the district population holds a Masters or higher degree, with each educational level at Bachelors or higher than the relative educational attainment in Ohio.

 Race and Ethnicity

-Whites make up 78.7% of the district, followed by 10.4% Asian, 4.3% Hispanic, 4.2% African American, 2.1% Mixes, and .3% Other.
-This is approximately consistent with Ohio in general, except that the Asian and African American makeup are reversed statewide.
+Whites make up 80.90% of the district, followed by 6.7% Asian, 5% Hispanic, 4.8% African American, 2.3% Mixes, and .3% Other.
+This is similar to Ohio in general, except that the Asian and African American makeup are reversed statewide.

-The Ohio Legislature is the governmental body in Ohio which drafts and passes laws before they go to the governor for a signature or veto.
-Similar to the federal branch of the government, the Ohio Legislature is comprised of two chambers, the Ohio House of Representatives and an Ohio Senate.
+The Ohio General Assembly is the legislative body in Ohio which drafts and passes laws before they go to the governor for a signature or veto.
+Similar to the federal branch of the government, the Ohio Legislature is comprised of two chambers, the Ohio House of Representatives and the Ohio Senate.
 Laws must be passed by both these chambers before being sent to the Governor of Ohio for signature into law (or veto).
 The Governor’s veto can be overridden by 3/5 members from each chamber.

-In 2015, voters soundly rejected gerrymandering by voting 71% in favor of amending Ohio’s Constitution to abolish the practice for state races (eliminating gerrymandering in Congressional races will be on the ballot in 2017 or 2018).
-Now, a bipartisan redistricting commission with draw districts for Ohio Statehouse races, rather than the party in power.
+In 2015, voters soundly rejected gerrymandering by voting 71% in favor of amending Ohio’s Constitution to abolish the practice for Ohio legislative races.
+Now, a bipartisan redistricting commission will draw districts for Ohio Statehouse races, rather than the party in power.
 Starting in 2022, one party should not have unfair advantage over the other.
-It also requires public meetings regarding the redistricting.
-That amendment will go into effect with the 2020 redrawing of Ohio’s districts, effective with the legislative races in 2022.
-Hopefully, Ohioans will vote to end Congressional gerrymandering soon.
-Until that time, a greater balancing force is necessary in the Ohio Legislature.
+(Congressional maps will also change in 2022 under a different process designed to end gerrymandering.)
+The new law also requires public meetings regarding the redistricting.
 More democrats are needed for balance, and your support is needed in order to make that happen.
 Please support Troy's race for balance by clicking here.

 Election Frequency & Term Limits